2020PB/police-brutality/reports/Ohio.md

 * [Body cam footage](https://twitter.com/jessistarkey/status/1274869173206888448)

-### Protestor dragged into street, thrown to ground and arrested | June 21st
+### Protester dragged into street, thrown to ground and arrested | June 21st

-Footage depicts multiple police officers grabbing a protestor.
-They drag the protestor into the street and one officer flips the protestor over his knee onto the ground.
-He then kneels on the protestor to arrest them while other officers form a barrier around him.
+Footage depicts multiple police officers grabbing a protester.
+They drag the protester into the street and one officer flips the protester over his knee onto the ground.
+He then kneels on the protester to arrest them while other officers form a barrier around him.

-Post title states the protestor is a medic, but visual evidence is unclear.
+Post title states the protester is a medic, but visual evidence is unclear.

 tags: shove, grab, throw, knee, arrest, protester